kailash-manasarovar/statement/docs/timeline/2024/january.md

 - Katia gives me her mobile number at some point.
 - I can't believe the women could all be involved and I try to reach out to them.

+## Conservatory men

+- The weird guy who may be an engineer is always at the conservatory, quite often waiting at the door as I arrive with someone else.
+- One evening, I pass him on the stairs.
+As I do, I smile at him.
+His face flashes fear.
+I tweet about it: https://x.com/1FRGVN/status/1747791280803815621.

 ## Nacho follows me around town

 - One Saturday, I need to run some errands in Denia.